 The key benefit of semi-supervised learning is that it can work with limited labeled data, which is often a constraint in many data science projects.
 This approach is particularly useful when you have a large dataset but only a small portion of it is labeled.

-On a similar theme: Supervised or Unsupervised Machine Learning Examples
+Discover more: Supervised or Unsupervised Machine Learning Examples

 Semi-supervised learning can be applied in various scenarios, such as image classification, natural language processing, and recommender systems.
 By using both labeled and unlabeled data, you can create more accurate and robust machine learning models.